-The extension period is the difference of the time period from the filing date of the patent to the first regulatory approval date less five years.
+The extension period is the difference of the time period from the filing date of the patent to the first regulatory approval date - this should take less than five years.

 5 Patent Prosecution and Opposition

 5.1 Are all types of subject matter patentable, and if not, what types are excluded?